-Civil society refers to individuals and agencies independent of government.
+Civil society refers to individuals and agencies independent of government and not associated with the private sector.
 This includes professional associations, indigenous and community groups, and charitable, faith-based, and nongovernmental organizations.
 These entities are key to implementing community health programs that end preventable deaths of mothers and children.

-For MCSP, civil society plays a crucial role not only in supporting innovative and evidence-based community health programs and policies, but also in increasing accountability for global initiatives, such as UNICEF’s A Promise Renewed.
+For MCSP, civil society played a crucial role not only in supporting innovative and evidence-based community health programs and policies, but also in increasing accountability for global initiatives, such as UNICEF’s A Promise Renewed.
 Linking civil society and government partners enhances program innovation and solutions for maternal and child health.
-How MCSP work is carried out in communities throughout the world depends on existing and newly formed civil society networks and relationships with local, state and national governments.
+How MCSP work was carried out in communities throughout the world depended on existing and newly formed civil society networks and relationships with local, state and national governments.

-CORE also supports MCSP through its membership meetings and workshops, portfolio of tools and training packages, diffusion of learning through the Community Health Network, and country-level coordination.
-Additionally, CORE provides expertise in knowledge generation and management (creating, capturing and distributing information within organizations) and knowledge sharing (disseminating information to external organizations for widespread use and impact).
+CORE Group also supported MCSP through its membership meetings, working groups, and workshops, portfolio of tools and training packages, diffusion of learning through the Community Health Network, and country-level coordination.
+Additionally, CORE Group provided expertise in knowledge generation and management (creating, capturing and distributing information within organizations) and knowledge sharing (disseminating information to external organizations for widespread use and impact).